mgdelacroix/campaigner/README.md

     --summary 'Refactor {{.function}} to inject the configuration service' \
     --issue-template ./refactor-config.tmpl \
     --footer-template ./github-footer.tmpl

-Flags:
-  -e, --epic string              the epic id to associate this campaign with -f, --footer-template string   the template path to append to the github issues as a footer
-      --github-token string      the github token
-  -h, --help                     help for init
-  -t, --issue-template string    the template path for the description of the tickets -i, --issue-type string        the issue type to create the tickets as (default "Story")
-      --jira-token string        the jira token or password --jira-username string     the jira username
-  -l, --label strings            the labels to add to the Github issues -r, --repository string        the github repository -s, --summary string           the summary of the tickets -u, --url string               the jira server URL
 ```

-If there is any mandatory flag that we don't use, we will be asked for it interactively by the tool.

 The `summary` of the campaign can be a go template as well, that will receive the same properties described above for the issue template.